Jacqueline Fernandez strikes a Thundering Tuesday pose for fans

 MUMBAI: Bollywood actress Jacqueline Fernandez seems to be in a Thundering Tuesday mood, given the surprise she has for fans and followers on social media.

-Her latest Instagram picture is a monochrome frame that has Jacqueline striking a pose for the camera in a front-open jacket with nothing underneath.
-She completes her sultry look with blue denim lowers and open hair.
-The Bollywood star sports minimal make-up.
+Her latest Instagram picture is a monochrome frame that has Jacqueline striking a pose for the camera that accentuates her curves.
+The Bollywood star gives minimal fashion a whole new meaning in the image.

 "Far far away..." she captioned the image, which currently has 543K likes on the photo-sharing website.